ereiss/data_engineer_python_project/README.md

 To run the ETL process:

 1. Clone this repository to your local machine.
-2. Ensure you have Python and the required libraries installed (Pandas, SQLAlchemy).
+2. Ensure you have Python and the required libraries installed (Pandas, SQLAlchemy):
    - pip install pandas
    - pip install sqlalchemy
 4. `netflix_titles.csv` dataset is dowloaded from google drive to project workspace - no need activelly do anything

+## Dependencies

+1. Project's files tree:

 ## Detailed Process